How to build a successful dental company from an idea? Dr. David Epstein DDS and Jason Epstein on Creating and Developing Wonderful Dental

 Jillian: One of the goals when starting the company was to make products at a cost that was affordable for dental offices.
 How do you analyze pricing and ensure that it is optimal and affordable?

 Jillian: Is there anything you are particularly excited about for Wonderful, for this year 2023?
-Are there any forecasts or things you’re looking forward to?
+Are there any forecasts or things you’re looking forward to continue being a successful dental company?

 Dr. David Epstein: I am excited about continuing to build relationships with dental offices.
 Our goal is not just to be a dental supply vendor, but to create a strong bond with offices so that they feel free to contact us with questions.
 As for new products, we’re considering adding more flavors in the future.
 Our most popular flavor has been marshmallow, and recently, s’mores flavor varnish has received great feedback.
 We also have a unique prophy paste product for adults, which has been well received.